Skip to content

 image 8

-Once the connection is established, select your drive in the file manager, right-click, and click "Add to bookmarks"
+Once the connection is established, select your drive in the file manager, right-click and click on "Add to bookmarks"

 image 9